Work, Housing and Transport, without private cars

 -

-The capital cost of a cycle path, which has no pay-per-use rate, can be included in the rent of car-free housing.
-Tokens exchanged for this part of the rent can be used to issue and sell voluntary carbon credits.
+The capital cost of a cycle path, which has no pay-per-use rate, is included in the rent of car-free housing.
+Tokens exchanged for this part of the rent can be used to issue and sell voluntary carbon credits, validated by the car-free status of households.
+Polluters, such as 3.5 million people parking in nearby retail outlet, buy VCCs to offset their emissions, and they end up paying for cycle paths instead of local authorities, knowing that they will be used by the members of Transport Groups.